What is AWS CloudFormation?

 }

-This section is used to output the values after a template stack is executed , those values can be used by another stack if needed.
+This section outputs values after a template stack is executed.
+Those values can be imported and used by other stacks.

 "Export" : {